+- 7.1.
 The Parish Survey 2015 collected data on residents' use of cycle and pedestrian pathways.
-Over 1000 people (nearly 80% of those responding) confirmed that they would walk or cycle from their home to the local Lintot Square shops; 947 respondents would walk or cycle from their home to Southwater Country Park; and 871 respondents would walk or cycle from their home to shops on the Worthing Road.
+Over 1000 people (nearly 80% of those responding) confirmed that they would walk or cycle from their home to the local Lintot Square shops; 947 respondents would walk or cycle from their home to Southwater Country Park; and 871 respondents would walk or cycle from their home to shops on the Worthing Road. - 7.2.
 This data demonstrates a high volume of cycle and pedestrian activity in Southwater.
-Of those who did not walk or cycle the main reason was that the distance was too far (220 replies) or the lack of a pavement on the desired route (184 replies) .
-When asked what could assist in getting people to cycle or walk more, 511 residents replied that more or improved cut-throughs/cycle or footpaths were needed; and 421 replied that improved maintenance of cycle or footpaths was needed.

-The Parish are therefore committed to protecting and enhancing our network of cycle and pedestrian routes.
-This is in accordance with WSCC (draft) cycle policy and NPPF paragraph 35 which states:
+Of those who did not walk or cycle, the main reason was that the distance was too far (220 replies) or the lack of a pavement on the desired route (184 replies) 2.
+When asked what could assist in getting people to cycle or walk more, 511 residents replied that more or improved cut-throughs/cycle or footpaths were needed; and 421 replied that improved maintenance of cycle or footpaths was needed. - 7.3.
+The Parish Council are committed to protecting and enhancing our network of multi-user routes, Rights of Way and the access network.
+This is in accordance with the WSCC (draft) cycle policy and NPPF paragraph 91 which states: